-For instance, in March 2024, Eagle Capital Management converted an SMA into an ETF with US\$1.8 billion in assets.37 The appeal of converting active mutual funds into active ETFs is bolstered by the ETF's potential for enhanced liquidity - particularly attractive in volatile market conditions.
+For instance, in March 2024, Eagle Capital Management converted an SMA into an ETF with US\$1.8 billion in assets.37 The appeal of converting active managed funds into active ETFs is bolstered by the ETF's potential for tax efficiency and enhanced liquidity - particularly attractive in volatile market conditions.
 These advantages, coupled with the ability to precisely target market segments and investment themes, will likely drive more asset managers to expand their ETF offerings.

-of managers plan to convert at least one mutual fund into a transparent active ETF.38 20% of asset managers plan to convert a portion of their mutual fund offerings into ETFs over the next two years.39
+of managers plan to convert at least one managed fund into a transparent active ETF.38 20% of asset managers plan to convert a portion of their managed fund offerings into ETFs over the next two years.39